golemfactory/golem-architecture/standards/3-commercial/com/payment/scheme.md

 # Payment Schemes
-Payment schemes, which describe the "protocols" of payment for
+Payment schemes, which describe the "protocols" of payment for computation resources published on Golem Network.

 ## `golem.com.payment.scheme : String`
 Scheme of payments made for computing resources consumed.